What to Write in a Journal When You Don't Know Where to Start

 Should I write in my journal every day?

-Daily journalling is more effective than sporadic journalling for the same reason that daily exercise is more effective than occasional exercise: the benefits compound with frequency.
+Daily journalling is more effective than sporadic journalling for the same reason daily exercise is more effective than occasional exercise: the benefit compounds with frequency.
 That said, a realistic frequency you actually maintain outperforms an ideal frequency you don't.
-If daily feels too demanding, three times per week is enough to see consistent benefits.
-The key is attaching the practice to an existing anchor — after coffee, before bed — rather than relying on remembering to do it.
+If daily feels too demanding, three times a week is enough to see consistent benefits.
+Attaching the practice to an existing anchor — after coffee, before bed — works better than relying on remembering to do it.